You Have A Money Personality — Learning Yours May Help Your Spending Habits

 AdvertisementADVERTISEMENT

-Their strengths: The Investor makes money work for them by having a portfolio of different assets: cash in high-interest accounts, bonds, shares in companies that come with dividend payments, property.
-This proactive approach means that you never depend solely on one source of income.
-You have a long-term perspective, and you get that true financial growth often requires patience, persistence and planning.

 Their challenge: Investments of any kind always come with some level of risk, but you accept that market volatility happens from time to time but you stay optimistic about early retirement.
 The Investor in 2024 should review their investments as well as their investment strategy.
 Wondering where to start?
-I’ve got you covered.
-Start by measuring your investments against relevant benchmarks like stock indices, yields for bonds and the capital appreciation of the property value since it was purchased.
+Start by measuring your investments against relevant benchmarks like stock indexes, yields for bonds, and the capital appreciation of the property value since it was purchased.
 Staying informed about market trends and seeking professional advice when necessary can be pivotal in making wise long-term investment choices.

+Their financial plans for 2024: Seizing growth opportunities may include exploring emerging markets and sustainable investments.
+A quick search on the Financial Times website with “emerging market investing” is a great way to research what countries are showing promise of economic reform.
+Additionally, don't be afraid to invest in a financial planner to make sure you are making the best decisions for you (make sure you consult a financial planner and/or do your own research).

 The Risk-Taker

-You’re not afraid to take the road less travelled in terms of your finances and — probably — the rest of your life.
+You’re not afraid to take the road less traveled in terms of your finances and — probably — the rest of your life.
 High-risk, high-reward situations are your playground.
 You have the potential to make significant financial gains.
 But with great potential comes great risk.
 The challenge is to ensure that your moves are calculated and not just a financial game of Russian roulette.
 With new “get rich quick” schemes popping up frequently, ensure you don’t fall prey to them and check that your money is protected in the event of unfortunate circumstances.
 Check the terms and conditions of any investment you make.
+It’s always a good sign if they are regulated by the Securities and Exchange Commission (SEC) and look for FDIC coverage which provides investors with a safety net of up to $250,000.

 AdvertisementADVERTISEMENT